ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 ## What's available

-ARCHER2 runs on the Cray Linux Environment (a version of SUSE Linux), and provides a development environment which includes:
+ARCHER2 runs the HPE Cray Linux Environment (a version of SUSE Linux), and provides a development environment which includes:

   - Software modules via a standard module framework